 There are no prerequisites for the Tinker Mountain Writers' Workshop.
 Workshops are designed to benefit both the novice and the practiced writer.
 While experience in writing workshops is welcomed, it is not required.

-Yes.
-When you complete the workshop registration, you’ll receive a list of course materials, which will include pertinent information regarding textbooks.
+When you complete the workshop registration, you’ll receive a list of workshop materials, which will include pertinent information regarding reading materials.

-A full tuition refund is available to students who cancel their registration by the end of the first week of the workshop.
-This should be done in writing or online by 5:00 pm on the first Friday.
-There is a $35 registration fee that is nonrefundable.
+A full tuition refund is available to students who cancel their registration by the Friday prior to the start of the workshop.
+This should be done in writing or online by 5:00 pm on Friday, September 26, 2014.

 All of our workshops are limited to 15 students in order to ensure that each student receives quality and comprehensive feedback.
 Because of these size limitations, we encourage students to register early.